top of page

 What is Hula?

-• Cultural dance system that nurtures & sustains Hawaiian people & visitors
+• Hawaiian cultural dance system that nurtures & sustains Hawaiian people & visitors

 • Recalls collective history & identity of Hawaiʻiʻs indigenous inhabitants